 The weather in Hong Kong is cool in February but hardly cold.
 With mild average temperatures in the mid-teens, February is still a great time to be outside in Hong Kong.

-February is also one of the driest months, a fact you’ll appreciate if you decide to escape the city on a day trip.
+February is also one of the driest months of the year.
+You’ll appreciate this if you’ve got more than one day in Hong Kong and decide to escape the city on a day trip.

 March

-The short winter becomes ever more obvious when you notice the temperatures climbing into March.
+The short winter becomes ever more obvious as the temperatures climb into March.
 For the first time since November, average highs begin to step up firmly into the 20s.

-Take advantage of this comfortable month by soaking up some rays outside before the ridiculous humidity slams you in late spring.
+Take advantage of this comfortable month by soaking up some rays outside and enjoying some outdoor activities before the ridiculous humidity slams you in late spring.

 April